 |---|---|

 | object_type | The type of the object to retrieve.
-The object type must indicate a named object.
-Valid values: TABLE, VIEW, MATERIALIZED_VIEW, INDEX, PROCEDURE, SEQUENCE, TRIGGER, SYNONYM, FUNCTION, and PACKAGE. |
+The object type must be a named object.
+Supported object types include TABLE, VIEW, MATERIALIZED_VIEW, INDEX, PROCEDURE, SEQUENCE, TRIGGER, SYNONYM, FUNCTION, and PACKAGE. |

 | name | The name of the object. |

 | ob_schema | The schema that contains the object.
-The default value of this parameter is the schema of the caller. |
+The default value is the schema of the caller. |

-| version | The version of the metadata. |
+| version | The metadata version of the object. |

 | model | The object model of the metadata. |

-| transform | Uses XSL-T to convert the output. |
+| transform | Specifies whether to apply an XSL-T transformation to the output result. |

 Examples

-Simple syntax
+Simple examples

-Fetch the DDL statement of a table:
+Retrieve the DDL statement for a table (TABLE):

 SELECT DBMS_METADATA.GET_DDL('PACKAGE', 'MY_PACKAGE_NAME') FROM DUAL;